Ghosts in Vietnamese culture: Practices

 Spirit mediums will be used by families looking for their loved ones as well as ghosts looking for their families.
 There is a strong desire to find missing people; so that they may have a good resting place where the family can make offerings to the deceased.
 There is an idea that ghosts and their families cannot be at peace with the person's death until they are found and have a proper burial and grave.
-Over the last number of years many remains of dead soldiers have been found.
-The bodies are then exhumed, and reburied in their home communities.
-Often there are formal military funerals where the soldiers are given full military honour because they are considered martyrs.
+For example, when bodies of soldiers are found, they are exhumed, and reburied in their home communities.
+Often there are formal military funerals where the soldiers are given full military honour, as they are considered martyrs.

 One of the most common rituals/practices for dealing with ghosts is to burn incense and offer prayers.
 This is done for the various unknown ghosts who have been seen or are thought to be buried in the area.
 This would happen whenever a villager passed by the locations of ghost sightings.
 Although this is one of the most common rituals for dealing with ghost, it is not always effective.
 Another methods for dealing with a ghost is to bring in a ritual specialist recite incantations, cau chu, in order to make the ghost leave.

 Before many rituals offerings of sticky rice will be made to hungry ghosts to prevent them from interfering.
 This practice of making offerings to hungry ghosts is also common at funerals, so that the offerings are not stolen by ghosts.